 Cast iron waffle pan is not for everybody, but those who use them tend to have a passionate relationship to their pans.
 Cast iron waffle makers need to be maintained properly, but if you put some extra time and effort in taking care of your pan, it will serve you faithfully for decades.
 A cast iron waffle maker tolerates higher temperatures than teflon waffle pan, and waffles become nice and crispy.

-This Jøtul krumkake iron below is possibly from the 1960’s and it has bakelite handles.
+The Jøtul krumkake iron below is possibly from the 1960’s and it has bakelite handles.
 The pan is solid, sturdy and heavy — almost 2,4 kg even though it is quite small.
 The baking plates are about 14 cm in diameter.
 The pan has a beautiful, floral pattern with a heart in the middle and it makes fantastic krumkake waffles.
 The pattern is known as Østerdalsmønster (Østerdal pattern), which refers to a geografical area in South-East Norway.

 Jøtul is a well known Norwegian producer of ovens and other cast iron products, with its headquarters placed in Fredrikstad in South-East Norway.

-Krumkake is a special Norwegian waffle which is rolled into cone form while hot.
+Krumkake is a special Norwegian waffle which is rolled into a cone while hot.
 In an earlier blog post I describe how I made krumkake using a cast aluminium pan.
 Aluminium pans are not so usual to find, but they are just fine to use.